couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/getting-started.markdown

 ```

 The `--disable-couchbasemock` simply disables some tests which are common during
-development of libcouchbase, but not required when installing a release.
+the development of libcouchbase, but not required when installing a release.

 <a id="c-install-windows"></a>

 ## Installing from Source: Microsoft Windows

-Building and installing on Microsoft Windows depends on `nmake` and tools in
+Building and installing on Microsoft Windows requires `nmake` and tools in
 Microsoft Visual Studio 2010.

-Open the Visual Studio Command Prompt, and navigate to the directory for the
+Open the Visual Studio Command Prompt and navigate to the directory for the
 extracted archive for libcouchbase.
 The NMakefile defines an `INSTALL` variable
 as `C:\local`.
 Edit the NMakefile if you want to change the installation
 location.
 Then build and install libcouchbase: